 That allowed the Expensify team to focus solely on the front-end and other business operations crucial to a successful release.

 Klout is a ranking tool created for social media.
-It allows to rank users based on their social media influence.
-The founder of Klout recognized the power of outsourcing and went even further with the development flying over to meet the team and working with them on-site.
+It allows users to rank users based on their social media influence.
+The founder of Klout recognized the power of outsourcing and went even further with the development, flying over to meet the team and working with them on-site.

 Groove - an online customer support platform - is yet another amazing example of what outsourcing can give you.
-Its founder - **Alex Turnbull - **after selling his previous company, wanted to get back into the game as quickly as possible.
-Lacking technical knowledge and staff, he decided to outsource the entire development of the product.
+After selling his previous company, its founder, Alex Turnbull, wanted to get back into the game as quickly as possible.
+Lacking technical knowledge and staff, he decided to outsource the product's entire development.

-In 2016, Groove gained a total revenue of $5.2 million and is now employing people all around the world.
+In 2016, Groove gained a total revenue of $5.2 million and is now employing people worldwide.

-This is an example of a company that decided to outsource its initial development and is still continuing to outsource many business areas.
+This is an example of a company that decided to outsource its initial development and continues to outsource many business areas.
 AppSumo is a website that distributes and shares deals on subscriptions, software, and online courses.

 Noah Kagan - the founder of AppSumo - hired developers to code a PayPal integration into his MVP.
 This integration allowed him to start selling subscriptions and grow the business.

-AppSumo is now used by over 700k people and its value exceeds 2 million.
+Over 700k people now use AppSumo, and its value exceeds 2 million.

-Yes, THE Microsoft, a giant that does not have to be introduced.
+Yes, Microsoft is a giant that does not have to be introduced.
 Employing more than 131k people, Microsoft is said to have as many remote contractors as its direct employees.

 In 2010 Microsoft signed an outsourcing deal with a provider in India to manage its internal IT operations.
-The partner was responsible for managing IT help desk and servicing applications, devices and databases in 450 locations in more than 100 countries.
+The partner was responsible for managing the IT help desk and servicing applications, devices, and databases in 450 locations in more than 100 countries.

 This allowed Microsoft to reduce IT support costs and even scored them an award thanks to the consulting with Accenture.

-15five is a US-based SaaS company helping their clients to improve employee performance.
-The solution provides managers with tools for giving feedback, objective tracking, reviews etc. They are serving clients like LinkedIn, Spotify or Hubspot.
+15five is a US-based SaaS company helping its clients to improve employee performance.
+The solution provides managers with tools for giving feedback, objective tracking, reviews, etc. They are serving clients like LinkedIn, Spotify, or Hubspot.

-The Co-founder and CTO of 15five decided to outsource Python development as the resources available on-site were not enough for him.
-This gave him the freedom of scaling and allowed to focus on the product itself.
+The Co-founder and CTO of 15five decided to outsource Python development as the resources available on-site was not enough for him.
+This gave him the freedom to scale and focus on the product itself.

-This Account Based Orchestration Platform utilizes the power of AI and machine learning to analyze buyers’ behaviour helping revenue teams to gather information about buyers.
+This Account-Based Orchestration Platform utilizes the power of AI and machine learning to analyze buyers’ behavior helping revenue teams gather information about buyers.

-Thanks to that they are able to prepare better offers, generate more opportunities and deals in advance and in the long run be more competitive.
+Thanks to that, they can prepare better offers, generate more opportunities and deals in advance, and in the long run, be more competitive.

 Those few stories from SaaS startups that recognized the value of outsourcing their development are truly inspiring.
-They are proof that outsourcing saves money and allows to quickly create prototypes and shorten time-to-market.
+They are proof that outsourcing saves money and quickly creates prototypes and shortens time-to-market.